wazo-platform/wazo-platform.org/website/uc-doc/administration/callerid.md

 The number must either be a DID that has been bought from that provider or another number that has been verified by the provider.

-## CallerID for incoming calls (from a trunk)
+## Caller ID for incoming calls (from a trunk)

 There are multiple settings coming into play, in order of priority:

-1. SIP trusting remote-party CallerID
+1. SIP trusting remote-party Caller ID
 2. The `caller_id` of endpoint of trunk
-3. CallerID number normalization
+3. Caller ID number normalization
 4. The Incoming Call's `caller_id_mode`
 5. Reverse lookup

-### SIP CallerID
+### SIP Caller ID

-To accept the CallerID sent via all SIP trunks, modify the `global` SIP template for your tenant
+To accept the Caller ID sent via all SIP trunks, modify the `global` SIP template for your tenant

 - `PUT /endpoints/sip/templates/<global_template_uuid>`